 Travis Simmons was kicked out of magic school because he enjoyed mundane habits like canning and cooking instead of using spells.
 Forced to travel the world selling his sword and (often defunct) sorcery, he stumbled upon a pack of normal dogs that he mistook for magical animals and imagined he could communicate with them.
 Still, they enjoyed the pizza he would toss their way, and they adopted him as one of their own.
 When a roving horde of zombies attacked his new family, Travis used all of his abilities to call upon aid from some witch friends who helped him fight the undead horde.
 But, always the introvert, the witches realized Travis was rather boring, so after the excitement of battle was over, they went back to their magical ponderings elsewhere…

 I read that and said, I can relate.
-I—being raised by star gypsies and all—found it encouraging to locate someone else with an unusual upbringing.
+I—being raised by werewolves and all—found it encouraging to locate someone else with an unusual upbringing.

 Below, I share Travis’s Editing Checklist and encourage writers to review the list before sending off that manuscript to friends, family, editors, publishers, aliens, dogs, or Dr. Who.
 I also encourage you to check out Travis’s website.
 He offers great information and all kinds of services—like professionally formatting eBooks—for self-publishing authors.